Legionella Risk Assessments

 We’ll identify, manage and minimise the risk of Legionella bacteria in water systems during our assessment.

-All water systems on the premises are identified and mapped, including hot and cold water systems, cooling towers, and any other areas where water is stored, circulated, or used such as storage tanks, pipework, outlets, pumps.
+All water systems on the premises are identified and mapped, including hot and cold water systems, and any other areas where water is stored, circulated, or used such as storage tanks, pipework, outlets, pumps.
 Other components are visually inspected.

 Legionella bacteria thrive in water temperatures between 20°C and 45°C. The assessment includes checks to see if water is kept within these temperature ranges.
 Stagnant water can encourage bacterial growth, and we also identify conditions that promote the growth of Legionella, such as limescale, corrosion, or biofilm.